Stable mixed graphs: The relationship between different types of stable mixed graphs

 \section{The relationship between different types of stable mixed graphs}

 Thus far, we have defined RGs (as a modification of MCGs), SGs, and AGs, and introduced algorithms to generate each of these from a graph of the same class or a DAG, and some algorithms that act between these classes.
-Despite the similarities of these definitions and generating algorithms of these different classes, as well as the parallel theory developed for these, it is of interest to investigate the exact relationship between these types of graphs. \paragraph{Corresponding stable mixed graphs.} When one starts from a DAG and generates different types of stable mixed graphs after marginalisation over and conditioning on two specific subsets of the node set of the DAG, the generated graphs must induce the same independence models.
+Despite the similarities of these definitions and generating algorithms of these different classes, as well as the parallel theory developed for these, it is of interest to investigate the exact relationship between these types of graphs.

+\emph{Corresponding stable mixed graphs.} When one starts from a DAG and generates different types of stable mixed graphs after marginalisation over and conditioning on two specific subsets of the node set of the DAG, the generated graphs must induce the same independence models.
 This leads us to the definition of corresponding stable mixed graphs.
-For a directed acyclic graph $G$ and two disjoint subsets of its node set $M$ and $C$, graphs $\alpha_{RG}(G;M,C)$, $\alpha_{SG}(G;M,C)$, and $\alpha_{AG}(G;M,C)$ are called respectively the \emph{corresponding} RG, SG, and AG.
+For a directed acyclic graph $G$ and two disjoint subsets of its node set $M$ and $C$, graphs $\alpha_{\mathrm{RG}}(G;M,C)$, $\alpha_{\mathrm{SG}}(G;M,C)$, and $\alpha_{\mathrm{AG}}(G;M,C)$ are called, respectively, the \emph{corresponding} RG, SG, and AG.

 We observe that the corresponding RGs, SGs, and AGs of a DAG induce the same independence model.
-This fact, without being formulated in this way, was discussed in all three papers that define these graphs \citep{kos02,ric02,wer08}. \begin{prop} For a directed acyclic graph $G=(V,E)$ and disjoint subsets $C$ and $M$ of $V$,
+This fact, without being formulated in this way, was discussed in all three papers that define these graphs \citep {kos02,ric02,wer08}. \begin{prop} For a directed acyclic graph $G=(V,E)$ and disjoint subsets $C$ and $M$ of $V$,